daemonraco/toobasic/docs/controllerexports.md

 ```
 This mechanism allows you to add templates in your layout without modifying its
 template.
-Also, a any module may add its own assets in a cleaner way.
+Also, any module may add its own assets in a cleaner way.

 ### Specifics
 Throughout many pages is common to see a bunch of JavaScript files included inside
-the `<head>` and another bunch of them at the end o tag `<body>`, which can be a
+tag `<head>` and another bunch of them at the end of tag `<body>`, which can be a
 problem for the previous configuration explanation.
 But don't panic, there's a way in which you can specify which assets are included
 at the end or wherever inside a controllers template.

 Let's suppose the same example we've been using and add the idea of a fourth
-javascript file called 'magic_menu.fixes.js' that must be included at the end of
+javascript file called '*magic_menu.fixes.js*' that must be included at the end of
 tag `<body>`.
 Also, let's suppose our layout is called __my_layout__.